 Two sections of the Park Loop Road, Ocean Drive, and Jordan Pond Road, are open in the winter if you want to see beautiful scenery from the comfort of a warm car.

-If you fancy some outdoor activities, snowshoeing and cross-country skiing are very popular along the 45 miles of carriage roads.
+If you fancy some outdoor activities, snowshoeing and cross-country skiing are very popular things to do in Acadia in winter.

 If you want to hike, it is recommended you explore the carriage roads, Ship Harbor, or Ocean Path as the other hiking trails in Acadia become dangerously icy in winter.
 Snowmobiling and ice fishing are also popular winter activities in Acadia.